The World of Poetry Publication

 When I first interacted with them, none of these submitters were trying to stand out.
 They weren’t using their interesting lives as leverage.
 Instead, our conversations were subtle, organic, and prolonged, often starting with a “Contact Us” message which turned into a submission.
 At first, I’d receive nothing but their name and poetry.
 A month later they’d come back, and I’d hear a bit more about them.
 A month later a bit more.
 And soon enough, we were on a first name basis.
 I learned about their jobs and some of their life stories, and we even check up on one another from time to time, with no talk of poetry.

 That’s powerful.
 And our relationship often frames their poetry in a richer light.
 That’s the more personal side of poetry publication that 90% of poets never experience.

 I’ve even gotten to know some poets that I’ve serially rejected.
 One of them even wrote me a poem about submitting poetry to me — “Writing in the Void”.
 He rhymed Vita Brevis with “acceptance rarest”.
 It was horrible.
 And I rejected it.
 But I loved it.
 And we still talk today.

 What I’m getting at is this: don’t force it.
 Sending a life story or directly inciting conversation in a submission email isn’t a good idea.
 A relationship is much more subtle than that, and a genuine one doesn’t need much prodding on.
 It comes naturally.

-I’ve found that, at least for my publication, it’s useful to submit poetry in a way that’s conducive to a (very) slow, (very) steady, and (very) subtle relationship.
+I’ve found that, at least for my publication, it’s useful to publish poetry in a way that’s conducive to a (very) slow, (very) steady, and (very) subtle relationship.
 Maybe start with the “Contact Us” portal and ask a real and substantive question that you actually want to be answered.
 Let whoever answers you know that you appreciate their time.
 Then head over to the submission portal and sign off with the same name.